intelligentEarth/Bayeslands_Workshop/README.md

 Following the notebooks in order will guide you through understanding how the Badlands and Bayeslands models are built and executed.
 Hopefully you should be able to replace these example datasets with your own workflows.

-### Pre-processing
+### Building input

-The pre-processing notebooks will help you to create surface grids for generic, real (based on etopo1) topographic/bathymetric datasets.
+These notebooks will help you to create surface grids for generic, real (based on etopo1) topographic/bathymetric datasets.

 * [Generic Surface](Examples/topoCreate.ipynb): generic surface generation notebook.
 * [etopo1 Surface](Examples/etopoGen.ipynb): etopo1 surface generation notebook.
-* [Bayeslands Surface](Examples/bl_topogenr.ipynb): surface to run and test models against.

 ### Running Badlands and Bayeslands